csinkers/SynonymFinder/README.md

-This utility uses the database from `https://github.com/zaibacu/thesaurus`.
+This utility uses the database from `https://github.com/zaibacu/thesaurus` with the below license.
 The C# code for this project is licensed under MIT.

 # License for WordNet